Targeting Non-Executive Director Job Opportunities

 Growth in NED Opportunities

 This trend leads to a greater number of opportunities for executives to broaden experience and get involved with other companies, different industry sectors and gain increased exposure in the boardroom.
 Obviously, NED positions carry very different expectations and breaking into the NED community can be extremely difficult as executives need to be performing right at the top level.
 They also usually require enough wider industry-recognition or influential contacts to make an impression and be considered for NED roles.
 Below, we look at requirements to improve chances of being shortlisted for non-executive director positions.
-There are even dedicated websites specialising in finding non-executive director appointments which can help search for potential opportunities.
+There are even dedicated websites specialising in finding Non-Executive Director Job Opportunities – www.nonexecutivedirectors.com is a typical website (link has been disabled).

 High Expectations for NED Roles